JerryLinLinLin/VirusTotalSmartScanner/README.md

 ## Contributing

 I am not going to develop this project anymore.
-You are welcome to folk and develop by your own.
+You are welcome to fork and develop by your own.

 ## License